 - Impressions are the number of times a post appears on a user’s timeline

 - Reach refers to the potential number of viewers of a post

-If you want to know if your content was enjoyable or useful, the engagement rate indicates if your post was a success with your audience or if they passed it over for more appealing content.
+If you want to know if your content was enjoyable or valuable, the engagement rate indicates if your post was a success with your audience or if they passed it over for more appealing content.

 Every social media platform measures engagement a little bit differently, and it’s important to remember this when evaluating your engagement rate.
-Twitter focuses on comments, likes, and Retweets, while LinkedIn and Facebook use comments, shares, click-throughs, and reactions.
+Twitter focuses on comments, likes, and Retweets, while LinkedIn and Facebook use comments, shares, click-throughs, saves, and reactions.

 11. Click-Through Rate